brandocorp-cookbooks/counter_app/README.md

-# web_counter_app
+# counter_app

-TODO: Enter the cookbook description here.
+The Counter Application